pooya-mohammadi/intro_to_git/creating_git_project.md

-# Create a Git Project
+# Creating a Git Project

 Git is a version control system which is mainly used by developers to version codes.
 In this section we'll cover the following items: